muntajihad/cnv_hmmcopy_rrbs/README.md

 **************

 ## To Start with 3 wig files will be generated from terminal based tool
-** follow the link to install the tools : [hmmcopy_utils](https://github.com/shahcompbio/hmmcopy_utils)
+*follow the link to install the tools : [hmmcopy_utils](https://github.com/shahcompbio/hmmcopy_utils)*

-1. A wig contains the read counts from the BAM file by using readCounter tool:
+1. A wig contains the read counts from the BAM file by using readCounter tool (-w determines the size of the window/bin, here I used 10kb) :
 ```
 ./readCounter -w 10000 sample.sorted.bam > sample.wig
 ```